 The following summary financial data reflects the historical combined operations of Carrier.
 We derived the summary historical combined statements of operations data for the years ended December 31, 2018 and December 31, 2017, and summary historical combined balance sheet data as of December 31, 2018 and December 31, 2017, as set forth below, from Carrier's audited historical combined financial statements (which we refer to as the "combined financial statements"), which are included in the "Index to Combined Financial Statements" section of this information statement.
-The selected unaudited historical combined financial data as of, and for each of, the years ended December 31, 2016 and December 31, 2015 have been derived from our underlying financial records, which were derived from the financial records of UTC.
-In management's opinion, the unaudited combined financial statements have been prepared on substantially the same basis as the audited combined financial statements and include all adjustments, consisting only of ordinary recurring adjustments, necessary for a fair presentation of the selected historical combined financial data for the periods presented.
+The selected unaudited historical combined financial records, which were derived from the financial records of UTC.
+In management's opinion, the unaudited combined financial statements have been prepared on substantially the same basis as the audited combined financial statements, consisting only of ordinary recurring adjustments, necessary for a fair presentation of the selected historical combined financial data for the periods presented.
 To ensure a full understanding of this summary historical combined financial data, you should read the summary combined financial data presented below in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the combined financial statements and accompanying notes included elsewhere in this information statement.